-During 2022, we began construction for the first phase of the Vietnam Facility, which will have approximately 1.9 million square feet of space.
-We expect to complete the first phase and begin high-volume manufacturing in the fourth quarter of 2023.
-There can be no assurance, however, that the construction will be completed, or that high-volume manufacturing will begin, on that schedule or that the actual scope, costs or benefits of the project will be consistent with our current expectations.
+In October 2023, we completed the initial phase of construction for our Vietnam Facility.
+There can be no assurance, however, that high-volume manufacturing will begin on schedule or that the actual scope, costs or benefits of the project will be consistent with our current expectations.